robertramey/library_status/README.md

 Purpose

 Any time one considers using a library as large and complex as the Boost libraries, he must have a way of validating the the library functions in his environment.
-This should be done when the library is installed and anytime questions are raised regarding its applicability and/or its usage.
+This should be done when the library is installed and anytime questions are raised regarding its applicabililty and/or its usage.
 The procedures described here permit a user to run any combination of tests on any or all libraries and generate a set of convenient tables which show which libraries pass which tests under what conditions.

 Preliminaries